Nathan-Nesbitt/Minecraft_AI/README.md

 #### Lesson overview (lesson_overview.html)
 - This page contains an overview of the selected lesson that will explain to the user what will be done in the lesson and what its goal is.

+Examples of lessons:
+- Ore Finder: `we are looking for a depth.
+This can be any value on the number line.
+Since we are looking for a value on the number line and not a group, this is a REGRESSION problem.
+This model will make the bot mine at the predicted depth and biome.`

+- Data Collection: `we are looking to pull in data from the game for the block broken event.
+Whenever this happens in the game, we want to save the information relating to that event, such as the type of block that was broken and where it was broken.`

 #### Lesson Explanation (lesson_explained.html)
 - This page will display a more in depth explanation of the lesson and the appropriate AI concept and the tools used to solve the underlying problem.
 It will usually contain a graph that illustrates the AI concept used and its application to the lesson.